Nipodemos/getx/README.md

 }

 class Other extends StatelessWidget {
-  // You can ask Get to find a Controller that is being used by another page and redirect you to it. final Controller c = Get.find();
+  // You can ask GetX™ to find a Controller that is being used by another page and redirect you to it. final Controller c = Get.find();

   @override